randseay/randseay.github.io/_posts/case-studies/2012-12-13-bfa-exhibition.markdown

 ---
+author: Rand Seay
+categories: Case
+date: 2012-12-13 23:32:14
+deck: "The final step in my Bachelor of Fine Arts in Graphic Design & New Art Media, my Senior Exhibition was a culmination of my art education."
 layout: post
-title: "BFA Senior Exhibition: Pictures Worth Countless Words"
-date: 2012-12-13 23:32:14
-author: Rand Seay
 permalink: /case/bfa-exhibition
-categories: Case
+published: true
 tags: [Show]
-deck: "The final step in my Bachelor of Fine Arts in Graphic Design & New Art Media, my Senior Exhibition was a culmination of my art education."
+title: "BFA Senior Exhibition: Pictures Worth Countless Words"
 ---

 It was held in the Colonel Eugene E. Myers Art Gallery in the Hughes Fine Art Center on the University of North Dakota campus from November 26-29.
 Entitled "Pictures Worth Countless Words", I recreated well-known photographs<!--more--> using only type, which was generated from my research of each particular photograph.
 Articles, interviews, accounts, and even diary exerpts were the building blocks of my final designs.
 I received tremendous feedback and couldn't have been more pleased with the outcome.